earthlab/cft/README.md

 errors when trying to download data using the available_data function.

-**Overall, the available_data function works best for downloading MACA climate model for several climate variables from several climate models for any number of emission scenarios over a relatively small spatial region and over a relatively short time period.**
+**Overall, the available_data function works best for downloading MACA climate model data for several climate variables from several climate models for any number of emission scenarios over a relatively small spatial region and over a relatively short time period.**

 ## Firehose Function